niaamjad/DailyChronicle/README.md

 🔑 Features

-.User registration and login system
+.
+User registration and login system

-.Secure session handling (single user session at a time)
+.
+Secure session handling (single user session at a time)

-.Add, view, and delete personal memories
+.
+Add, view, and delete personal memories

-.Each memory includes a title, content, and timestamp
+.
+Each memory includes a title, content, and timestamp

-.Clean and interactive command-line interface
+.
+Clean and interactive command-line interface

 📌 Technologies

-.Python 3.x
+.
+Python 3.x

-.Built-in datetime module
+.
+Built-in datetime module

-.No third-party dependencies
+.
+No third-party dependencies

 🧠 Use Case

-.This project is ideal for:
+.
+This project is ideal for:

-.Beginners learning Python and CLI application development
+.
+Beginners learning Python and CLI application development

-.Demonstrating user authentication and memory storage logic
+.
+Demonstrating user authentication and memory storage logic

-.Personal diary or journaling experiments
+.
+Personal diary or journaling experiments